johns28y/TICKETCENTER/README.md

 bulletinboard enables users to post messages, see a list of all of the messages that were previously posted, and read individual messages.

 Synopsis:
-This repository for is storage for a half-summer project that was assigned by a friend and mentor.
+This repository is storage for a half-summer project that was assigned by a special friend and mentor.

 Code: